MuhammedShiway/AICrowd-Mosquito/README.md

 ---

-**TL;DR**: 🦟 Join us in tackling the AICrowd Mosquito Challenge!
-We're using phone pics to classify mosquitoes, dealing with data imbalance.
+**TL;DR**: 🦟 We tackled the AICrowd Mosquito Challenge using phone pics to classify mosquitoes, and handling data imbalance.
 Ranked 24th with some not-too-shabbt stats! 🚀🔍